 The deadline for submissions is April 1, 2020; acceptances will be announced by May 1, 2020.
 Accepted papers will be asked to present at the conference.
 Accepted posters will be asked to present 1 minute lightning talks (1 ppt slide) and to display a standard sized poster.

-Update: Due to COVID-19 we are extending the submission deadline for papers to May 15.
+Update: Due to COVID-19 we are extending the submission deadline for papers and posters to May 15.
 Also, in so long as there is an ASA conference, there will be a Computational Sociology conference.
 If ASA is canceled or moved online, then we will move the Computational Sociology conference to a Zoom webinar.